superstreamlabs/memphis/README.md

 <img src="https://img.shields.io/github/last-commit/memphisdev/memphis?color=61dfc6&label=last%20commit">
 </p>

 Memphis.dev is more than a broker.
-It's a new streaming stack.
+It's a new streaming stack.<br><br>
-It accelerates the development of real-time applications that require high throughput, low latency, small footprint, and multiple protocols, with minimum platform operations, and all the observability you can think of.
+It accelerates the development of real-time applications that require<br>
+high throughput, low latency, small footprint, and multiple protocols,<br>with minimum platform operations, and all the observability you can think of.<br><br>
-Highly resilient, distributed architecture, cloud-native, and run on any Kubernetes, on any cloud without zookeeper, bookeeper, or JVM.
+Highly resilient, distributed architecture, cloud-native, and run on any Kubernetes,<br>on any cloud without zookeeper, bookeeper, or JVM.

 ## 🫣 A world without Memphis
 When your application requires a message broker or a queue,<br>